swcarpentry/shell-novice/00-intro.md

 she'll have to enter filenames and click "OK" 45,150 times (300 runs of `goostat`, plus 300&times;299/2 runs of `goodiff`).
 At 30 seconds each,
-that will take more than another two weeks.
+that will take more than two weeks.
-Not only would she miss her paper deadline, the chances of her getting all 45,150 commands right are practically zero.
+Not only would she miss her paper deadline, the chances of her typing all of those commands right are practically zero.

 The next few lessons will explore what she should do instead.
 More specifically,